Bartow student gives classmate with autism pair of shoes after noticing his broken boots

 POLK COUNTY, Fla.
-(WFLA) – Joseph Brown, a tenth-grade student at Bartow High School, has many reasons to look forward to his criminal justice class.
-One of the reasons is Joseph, who also goes by the name Jojo, has aspirations to become a police officer.
+(WFLA) – Joseph Brown, a tenth-grade student at Bartow High School, has many reasons for looking forward to his Criminal Justice class.
+Just one of the reasons is Joseph, who also goes by the name Jojo, has aspirations to become a police officer.

 “I seen that his shoes were broke,” said Perez.